heroku-examples/java-spring-12factor/presentation.md

 3.  **Resources:** Sample App, 12factor.net

 <!--
-Speaker Notes:
-"Now that we've set the stage on *why* the Twelve-Factor App methodology is so important for modern cloud-native applications, let's take a quick look at our roadmap for today's session."
-"First, we've just covered 'Setting the Stage: Why Twelve-Factor?'."
-"Next, we'll 'Meet Our Guide: The Twelve-Factor Notepad App.'
-I'll introduce you to the sample application we'll be using to illustrate these principles, and we'll do a quick tour of its features."
-"After that, we'll dive into 'The "How": Core Principles with Spring Boot.'
-This is where we'll explore several key factors in detail, looking at how Spring Boot helps us implement them effectively, complete with code examples from our notepad app."
+Now that we've set the stage on *why* the Twelve-Factor App methodology is so important for modern cloud-native applications, let's take a quick look at whats instore for the rest of today's session.
+I'll introduce you to the sample application we'll be using to illustrate these principles, and we'll do a quick tour of its features.
+After that, we'll dive into 'The "How": Core Principles with Spring Boot.'
+This is where we'll explore several key factors in detail, looking at how Spring Boot helps us implement them effectively, complete with code examples from our notepad app.
+Finally, we'll wrap up with some additional resources and Q&A.
-"Finally, we'll wrap up with 'Your Next Steps: Call to Action & Q&A,' where I'll share some resources and open the floor for your questions."
-"So, let's get started!"
 -->

 ---